-Post baccalaureate credit for a course taken as an undergraduate student must be requested prior to the posting of the Bachelor's degree.
+Post baccalaureate credit for a course taken as an undergraduate student must be requested prior to the posting of the bachelor's degree.
 The following criteria must be met in order to grant credit:

-- Course(s) were not used to complete a Bachelor's degree, Second Major, Minor, Emphasis, or Concentration. - Student was classified as a Senior (90.0+ units) when courses were completed. - Course(s) are designated as graduate level (500).
-Certain lower-division Education courses may be eligible with special approval.
+- Course(s) were not used to complete a bachelor's degree, second major, minor, emphasis, or concentration. - Student was classified as a Senior (90.0+ units) when courses were completed.